Note that WSO2 EI is shipped with the following changes to what is mentioned in this documentation :

 MustUnderstand and not processed to the processed state, this will enable the ESB to route the messages without processing the security headers.

-- For a list of general prerequisites, see Prerequisites to Start the ESB Samples.
+- For a list of general prerequisites, see the prerequisites to start ESB samples.

 Building the sample